 Beef Jerky Recipe

 If you’re like me, you love beef jerky.
 It’s the perfect snack to pack in your lunch or take on a hike.
-But store-bought jerky can be expensive, and it often contains unhealthy additives.
+However, store-bought beef jerky can be expensive and often contains unhealthy additives.

-So why not make your own?
+So, why not make your own?
 This easy beef jerky recipe is sure to become a favorite.
-Plus, you can customize it to your liking by adding different spices and flavors.
-So get ready to enjoy the best jerky ever!
+Plus, you can customize the beef jerky marinade to your liking by adding different spices and flavors.

 My mom makes Beef Jerky for Christmas every year.
 We can’t get enough of it.
-She has to hide it, so it doesn’t get eaten before it’s time to give it as gifts.
+She has to hide it so it doesn’t get eaten before giving it as gifts.

 Homemade Jerky Is The Best!

-I like my jerky savory and peppery, not to mention with a big kick of spiciness.
-You can also check out my Hawaiian Beef Jerky Recipe which is savory-sweet with a little bit of Island umami.
+I like my jerky savory and peppery, with a big kick of spiciness.
+You can also check out my Hawaiian Beef Jerky Recipe, which is savory-sweet with a little bit of Island umami.

-Once you make your own jerky, you’ll never go back to buying store-bought jerky again.
+Once you make your jerky, you’ll never go back to buying store-bought jerky again.

 What Kind of Beef To Use